scalyr/scalyr-fluentd/README.md

 ***flush_thread_count*** - the number of threads to use to upload logs.
 This is currently fixed to 1 will cause fluentd to fail with a ConfigError if set to anything greater.

 ***chunk_limit_size*** - the maximum amount of log data to send to Scalyr in a single request.
-Defaults to *100KB*.  **Note:** if you set this value too large, then Scalyr may reject your requests.
-Requests smaller than 1MB will typically be accepted by Scalyr, but note that the 1MB limit also includes the entire request body and all associated JSON keys and punctuation, which may be considerably larger than the raw log data.
+Defaults to *2.5MB*.  **Note:** if you set this value too large, then Scalyr may reject your requests.
+Requests smaller than 6 MB will typically be accepted by Scalyr, but note that the 6 MB limit also includes the entire request body and all associated JSON keys and punctuation, which may be considerably larger than the raw log data.
+This value should be set lower than the `max_request_buffer` option.

 ***queue_limit_length*** - the maximum number of chunks to buffer before dropping new log requests.
 Defaults to *1024*.
 Combines with ***chunk_limit_size*** to give you the total amount of buffer to use in the event of request failures before dropping requests.